$K$-theory of regular compactification bundles: Introduction

-In Section 1 we prove some preliminary results on $G$-equivariant $K$-theory of varieties having equivariant cellular structure, assuming that $\pi_1(G)$ is torsion free.
-Let $X$ be any $G$-cellular variety, that is a $G$-variety with paving by $G$-stable affine cells (see Definition \ref{gcell}), and $Y$ any $G$-variety.
-Let $K_{G}(X)$ (respectively $K_{G}(Y)$) denote the Grothendieck ring of $G$-equivariant algebraic vector bundles on $X$ (respectively $Y$) and $R(G)=K_{G}(pt)$ denote the Grothendieck ring of complex representations of $G$.
-We first prove an equivariant Kunneth theorem viz.
-Theorem \ref{equivkunneth}.
-Here we show that we have a canonical $R(G)$-algebra isomorphism \(\displaystyle K_G(Y\times X)\simeq K_{G}(Y)\bigotimes_{R(G)} K_{G}(X)\).
+In Section 1 we prove some preliminary results on the $G$-equivariant $\K$-theory of schemes having equivariant cellular structure, assuming that $\pi_1(G)$ is torsion free.
+Let $X$ be any $G$-cellular scheme, that is a $G$-scheme with paving by $G$-stable affine cells (see Definition \ref{gcell}).